biobankinguk/biobankinguk/.github/actions/version-manifest/README.md

 ### Side effects

-- the local working copy of the manifest is updated.
+- with the `update` option, the local working copy of the manifest is updated.
   - it should typically then be committed to git to prevent re-enacting the same version update in future workflow runs.

 ## The manifest